GabrielBrotas/meetup-nodejs/docs/keycloak.md

+1 - Once you create your keycloak deployment using `cloud-iam` you'll receive the admin credentials in your email inbox.

-1 - Create a realm
+2 - Create a realm
 A realm in Keycloak is the equivalent of a tenant.
 It allows creating isolated groups of applications and users.
 By default there is a single realm in Keycloak called master.
 This is dedicated to manage Keycloak and should not be used for your own applications.

 Realm name: meetup